Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ## Features:

 1. The logo – this is of course in the header, so it is on every page.
-It is at the top on desktop devices but just below the menu on smaller devices.
+It is at the top on desktop devices and just below the menu on smaller devices.

-2. Side Menu – I created a pop-out side menu to give interactivity to the site and to help the design on mobile devices as the nav links would take up a large space of the page if the side menu was not created.
+2. Side Menu – I created a pop-out side menu to give interactivity to the site and to help the design on mobile devices as the nav links would take up a large area of the page if the side menu was not created.
+Originally, I had the idea to have the navbar underneath the logo as a list but to improve interactivity I changed to a side menu.

-3. In mobile view, the "Menu" is above the logo so the user can easily scroll to the top and find it there.
+3. In mobile view, the Menu (to click to open the side menu) is above the logo so the user can easily scroll to the top and find it there.

 4. Each nav link has an icon from font awesome and changes colour when hovering.